 I know what you are writing about, having experienced some of it first-hand.

-About bringing about laws that provide for equal punishment for men and women who commit crimes of equal severity, we have those laws already in place, except for some laws where, confronted with the reality that women are as likely to act criminally as men are (and in some cases far more so), the inevitable consequences, namely that women need to be punished as severely as men, required first of all that women are also acknowledged to be guilty of committing certain crimes.
+About bringing about laws that provide for equal punishment for men and women who commit crimes of equal severity, we have those laws already in place.
+There are exception, such as for some laws where, confronted with the reality that women are as likely to act criminally as men are (and in some cases far more so).
+The inevitable consequences, namely that women need to be punished as severely as men, required first of all that women are also acknowledged to be guilty of committing certain crimes.

 You’ve got to be realistic about that.
 The problem is with the application of those laws in an objective and equitable fashion.
-There is again the obstacle of western chivalry which creates the mental and emotional disability to find women guilty or deserving of equal punishment, or, when those realities proves to be unavoidable, the desire to create new categories of crimes for women to be invented to have legal avenues that eliminate the need to treat women as fully equal to men.
+There is again the obstacle of western chivalry.
+That creates the mental and emotional disability to find women guilty or deserving of equal punishment.
+Still, when those realities prove to be unavoidable, that results in the desire to create new categories of crimes for women.
+They must be invented to have legal avenues that eliminate the need to treat women as being fully equal to men.

 A prime example of such a crime is child murder.
 For men who commit child murder, there is no escape, no excuse and only the full punishment that the law demands.
-For women who commit child murder there is the re-classification of the crime to the category infanticide, a category of which only women can and routinely avail themselves, with punishment very rarely requiring more than a nominal sentence, conditional incarceration, with full release in exchange for time already served before the trial, if any time was served at all.
+Child murders commited by women get re-classified to the crime-category infanticide.
+Only women can and routinely avail themselves of infanticide.
+Their punishment very rarely requires more than a nominal sentence or conditional incarceration.
+Most often, women who murder children are released, after trial, in exchange for time already served before the trial, if any time was served at all.

 The history of the contortions that society went through with rationalizing the necessary escape from the reality of women committing almost exactly 70 percent of all child murders (with men on the other hand committing about nine percent of those types of murders — with corresponding and comparable proportions of serious physical child abuse) was addressed in an article I wrote more than ten years ago: “Infanticide or “Post-natal Abortion“”.
 The article contains quotes from a chapter of Patrica Pearson’s book, “When She Was Bad”.
-You should have a good and careful look at that, so you will realize what needs to be overcome.
+You should have a good and careful look at that.
+That makes clear what needs to be overcome.